Yingfan-Duan/Yingfan-Duan.github.io/_posts/machine_learning/2022-5-11-Machine-Learning-Training-DNN.md

 ### l1,l2 regularization

+- We can use l1 and l2 regularization for neural networks
+- These regularizations are applied to **the weights of each layer**
+-

 ### Dropout

 - At every training step, every neuron (including the input neurons, but always excluding the output neurons) has a probability p of being temporarily “dropped out”, meaning it will be entirely ignored during this training step, but it may be active during the next step
+- A unique neural network is generated at each training step.
+- The resulting neural network can be seen as an averaging ensemble of all these smaller neural networks.
 - The hyperparameter p is called the dropout rate, and it is typically set between 10% and 50%:
   - closer to 20-30% in recurrent neural nets and closer to 40–50% in convolutional neural networks
 - After training, neurons don’t get dropped anymore